 Different Approaches to Parenting and its Impact on Children of Divorce

 We often work with clients going through a separation or divorce who have conflicts revolving around their different parenting styles or values when it comes to parenting.
 Although these differences are common between parents, they can become a real source of tension between parents who are no longer raising the children together in the same home.
-For this reason, our mediators work with parents to help them discuss these differences and how they impact their children to help smooth the transition process and the co-parenting arrangement, which can last for many years.
+For this reason, our Long Island divorce mediators work with parents to help them discuss these differences in parenting styles and how they impact their children to help smooth the transition process and the co-parenting arrangement, which can last for many years.

 The separation and divorce process is not only stressful for parents, but also for children, especially when differences in parenting styles come into play.
 One home may have a more open environment for discussing feelings while the other home may be less verbal.
 The differences do not mean that one way is the “right “ way, but if the styles are very different the children can often feel confused and not sure how they need to be with each parent.
 The children may become more isolated or start to experience symptoms such as anxiety or depression.
 The more open the discussion in mediation the more likely we can make each parent aware of some potential pitfalls and we can set forth options and strategies to avoid conflicts and to ensure the best outcome for the children.
 It is our experience that even in families where the parents are having a great deal of difficulty communicating with each other, there is a desire to set that aside when it comes to the welfare of the children.
 Many studies have shown that children whose parents work well together on co-parenting issues and who do not put children in the middle of their adult conflicts fare much better than other children whose parents separate or divorce.